zmagdum/microservices-demo/README.md

 Once you are done with this you can simple run `mvn spring-boot:run` and config server will be up on port 8081

 ### discovery-server
-This is Eureka Server.
-You turn any spring boot application to registry and discovery server by adding `@EnableEurekaServer` and adding appropriate dependencies.
+This is based on Eureka Server.
+You can turn any spring boot application to registry and discovery server by adding `@EnableEurekaServer` and adding appropriate dependencies.
 You can run this project using `mvn spring-boot:run` It will come up on port 8761